srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 In this exercise, you will create a new IoT device identity in Azure IoT Hub for the downstream IoT device.
 This device identity will be configured so that the Azure IoT Edge Gateway is a parent device for this downstream device.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

 1. On your Azure dashboard, to open your IoT Hub, click **iot-az220-training-{your-id}**.